-- Just been booked for a speaking event or training course?
-When speaking to the organizers, why not suggest that they include a copy of the book as part of the course. - Include a PowerPoint slide with your book in your presentation - If you're on Twitter, get hold of the conference's hashtag and write live tweets that tie in your book topic to current issues being discussed, mentioning your book if possible.
+- Include a PowerPoint slide with your book in your presentation - If you're on Twitter, get hold of the conference's hashtag and write live tweets that tie in your book topic to current issues being discussed, mentioning your book if possible.

-If you want to buy copies of your book to sell at a workshop/event you're attending, get in touch at specialsales@sagepub.co.uk.
+If you want to buy copies of your book to sell at a workshop/event you're attending, get in touch with specialsales@sagepub.co.uk.